nehws/nehws.github.io/source/_pages/venue.md

 ### **Venue** ###

-**NEHWS 23 will take place at Northeastern Univesity in the Egan Research Center in Boston, MA**
+**NEHWS 23 will take place at Northeastern University in the Egan Research Center in Boston, MA**

 ![](../images/venue.png){: style="width: 60%; float: center; margin: 5px"}